DisnakeDev/disnake/docs/api.rst

 .. function:: on_auto_moderation_action(action)

-    Called when an :class:`AutomodAction` is executed.
+    Called when an :class:`AutomodAction` is executed due to an auto moderation rule triggering for a particular event.
     You must have the :attr:`~Permissions.manage_guild` permission to receive this.

     .. versionadded:: 2.6